kettanaito/react-advanced-form/README.md

 Found a bug?
 Eager to suggest a useful feature?
 The [Issues](https://github.com/kettanaito/react-advanced-form/issues) tab is always open for your ideas.
 Just make sure you're not duplicating the existing ones.
 If you feel lucky, you can even submit a [Pull request](https://github.com/kettanaito/react-advanced-form/pulls) with the changes.

 ## License
-This project is licensed under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE.md).
+This project is published under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE.md).
 See the license file for more details.